karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

 <details>
     <summary><u>Mahaprasthanam by Sri Sri</u></summary>

     <p>Perhaps the most popular and important Telugu poem collection written in the last century.
+Putting aside the Marxistic undertones, the striking descriptions of hope and human suffering in a provocative yet arresting tone is what makes it an original piece of art.
+Some of the expressions used in this book have become part of vernacular Telugu language and can also be heard today in movies, news, political speeches etc, a testament to the incredible influence it had on Telugu society.
-    Everything about the content is original.
-Such is the influence of this book that Sri Sri immediately stormed into popularity and became a household name after its release.</p></details>
+    </p></details>